It's Great to Be Young (1956 film): Soundtrack

 The song "You are My First Love" is sung over the opening scenes of the film by Ruby Murray.
-Released on record, it reached number 16 in the UK charts.
+Released on record, it reached number 16 in the UK.

 Reception

 Box office

 The film was one of the ten most popular films at the British box office in 1956.
 Ted Willis says that despite the film being a "smash hit" he never saw a percentage of the producers profits, which he was entitled to.

 Critical reception

 Monthly Film Bulletin said "A simple, boisterous schoolboy romp which echoes Hue and Cry [1947] and the early Garland-Rooney musicals without achieving the gaiety of the former or the slickness of the latter.
 A fairly conventional script is enlivened by John Mills' enjoyable performance and a few amusing moments.
 The dubbing of the musical numbers by professional groups is quite efficient, though the sugary, American-style songs strike an alien note in such emphatically British surroundings."

 Kine Weekly said "Lively story, clever conbution by John Mills, talented juveniles, catchy theme song, rollicking highlights, picturesque backgrounds, star values, Technicolor and 'U' certificate."

 BFI Screenonline writes, "It's Great To Be Young! has a fair claim to be not only one of Britain's first teenage musicals but also one of the most commercially successful of any musical made in Britain during the 1950s – it proved so popular that it allegedly caused riots in Singapore.
 Its virtues are those of many ABPC productions of its era, from the vibrant Eastmancolor cinematography to the immaculately-selected cast and even if some of the sixth-formers are aged in their twenties, they do sound convincing as teenagers."

 The Radio Times Guide to Films gave the film 4/5 stars, writing: "This light-hearted comedy has a remarkable level of energy and a superb sense of pace.
 John Mills stars as trumpet-playing, jazz loving Mr Dingle, whose enforced resignation from Angel Hill School leads to a (very minor) revolution.
 The kids, led by Jeremy Spenser and Dorothy Bromiley, are charming, and, thanks to an excellent Ted Willis screenplay, the adults are utterly believable, as is the studio construction of the school."

 Leslie Halliwell said: "Very acceptable but totally forgettable star comedy."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "very good", writing: "Tremendous comedy-with-music that only lets its swinging pace drop for a touch of sappy teenage romance.
 Bubbling, joyous stuff."